-- Contact info for a faculty mentor who can provide a letter of recommendation
+- Contact info for a faculty mentor who can provide a reference

 - Contact info for your department or program chair who can confirm your eligibility

-This is a ten-week commitment of roughly 20 hours per week for $10,000.
+This is a ten-week commitment for $10,000 in compensation.
 The stipend is taxable income.